mitsuba-renderer/drjit/docs/python.rst

 Motivation
 ----------

-Enoki is internally a C++ library.
+Dr.Jit is internally a C++ library.
 The reason for providing an additional Python interface is two-fold:

 1. It enables fast prototyping of numerical code in a Python environment